bassio/omicexperiment/README.md

 Just clone the git repository.
 Hopefully very shortly, the package will be uploaded to PyPi and will be pip-installable.

+Due to bugs in handling numpy installation in setuptools, it is better to install numpy first using 'pip install numpy'.

 ## Dependencies

 Current omicexperiment dependencies: